 How much do the homes cost?
 Cost varies depending on the size of the home, and whether it is being rehabbed or is new construction.
 On average, our homeowners pay less for their monthly mortgage than the cost of fair market rent.
-Our average sales price has been $72,000, with an average monthly payment of $500 (including escrow).
 The major cost benefit of our program is the offer of an interest free mortgage, which saves homeowners thousands of dollars over their loan term.

 How do I apply?
 The first step is to submit a pre-application, which can be found on our website.
 Once your pre-application is submitted, you will receive a call from us.
 If it appears you are eligible for the program, you will schedule an intake with CSRA EOA, Inc., complete a full application, and begin budget & credit counseling.